Zu Hauptinhalt springen

 Principal Investigators

-Prof. Dr. Anne Herrmann-Johns (Department of Epidemiology and Preventive Medicine – Medical Sociology), Prof. Dr. Dr. Michael Leitzmann (Department of Epidemiology and Preventive Medicine), Prof. Dr. Michael Koller (Center for Clinical Studies, University Hospital Regensburg), Prof. Dr. Tobias Pukrop (Cancer Comprehensive Center WERA, University Hospital Regensburg)
+Prof. Dr. Anne Herrmann (Department of Epidemiology and Preventive Medicine – Medical Sociology), Prof. Dr. Dr. Michael Leitzmann (Department of Epidemiology and Preventive Medicine), Prof. Dr. Michael Koller (Center for Clinical Studies, University Hospital Regensburg), Prof. Dr. Tobias Pukrop (Cancer Comprehensive Center WERA, University Hospital Regensburg)

 Summary